forward-jt/Vehicle-Sharing/README.md

 ## Evaluation
 ### New York Taxi Dataset
 The dataset we utilized is from the New York Taxi Dataset, collected by the New York City Taxi and Limousine Commission.
 We utilized the 'Pick up' and 'Drop off' times from this dataset.
-Regarding the location, we specifically selected regions.
+Regarding the location, we selected regions.
 Consequently, we further identified the centers of each region to calculate distances.

 ### Requires Only 1/3 Vehicles Compared to 1-man-1-vehicle
 ![Image text](https://github.com/forward-jt/Vehicle-Sharing/blob/phase-2/img_storage/RequiresVehicles.png)